 You must provide a budget justification to support your project.
-Specifically describe how each item supports your proposed objectives, detail how you calculated costs, and provide supporting documentation.
+Specifically describe how each item supports your proposed objectives, detail how you calculated all costs, and provide supporting documentation.
 Organize your budget justification using the section headings on the Research and Related Budget.

-If you are providing voluntary cost share, you may describe it in the budget justification to contextualize the project as a whole.
+If you provide voluntary cost share, you may describe it in the budget justification to contextualize the project.
 Do not include voluntary cost share on the Research and Related Budget form.

-If you are requesting federal matching funds, identify which activities your required cost share will support, and the expected source(s) of funding.
-Refer to the NEH Federal Matching Funds Guidelines to learn about which third party-non-federal gifts you can use for matching purposes.
+If you request federal matching funds, identify which activities your required cost share supports, and the expected source(s) of funding.
+Refer to the NEH Federal Matching Funds Guidelines to learn about which third-party, non-federal gifts you can use for matching purposes.